 - Link to your website or Halloween campaign-specific landing pages.
 Don’t forget to keep the same design and content to make sure your message matches the email.

-Tip: Use writing tools like Grammarly or Hemingway to make sure your writing is mistake-free.
-These tools help you with grammar, spelling and even give suggestions to make your text easier to read.
+Tip: Use writing tools like Grammarly or Hemingway to ensure your writing is mistake-free.
+These tools help you with grammar, and spelling and even give suggestions to make your text easier to read.

 Halloween Email Marketing and Automation

 The holidays are busy enough.
 As you plan your campaigns, you can automate the process, saving time and energy while giving you an overview of your campaigns.